cityofaustin/Residential-Permitting/_project_steps/interior-remodel/consult.md

 * the proposed floor plan (including new windows or doors),
 * and the proposed new walls.

-Make sure you label smoke and carbon monoxide detectors and any walls that will be partially or completely torn down.
+Label smoke and carbon monoxide detectors and any walls that will be partially or completely torn down.
 Do your best to label any load-bearing walls or beams.

 ---